-A screening-level risk assessment of p-dimethoxybenzene was performed following the RIFM Environmental Framework (Salvito et al., 2002), which provides 3 tiered levels of screening for aquatic risk.
-In Tier 1, only the material's regional VoU, its log K{OW}, and its molecular weight are needed to estimate a conservative risk quotient (RQ), expressed as the ratio Predicted Environmental Concentration/Predicted No Effect Concentration (PEC/PNEC).
-A general QSAR with a high uncertainty factor applied is used to predict fish toxicity, as discussed in Salvito et al. (2002).
+A screening-level risk assessment of 1,2-dimethoxybenzene was performed following the RIFM Environmental Framework (Salvito et al., 2002), which provides 3 tiered levels of screening for aquatic risk.
+In Tier 1, only the material's regional VoU, its log K{OW} , and its molecular weight are needed to estimate a conservative risk quotient (RQ), expressed as the ratio Predicted Environmental Concentration/ Predicted No Effect Concentration (PEC/PNEC).
+A general OSAR with a high uncertainty factor applied is used to predict fish toxicity, as discussed in Salvito et al. (2002).
 In Tier 2, the RO is refined by applying a lower uncertainty factor to the PNEC using the ECOSAR model (US EPA, 2012b), which provides chemical class-specific ecotoxicity estimates.
 Finally, if necessary, Tier 3 is conducted using measured biodegradation and ecotoxicity data to refine the RQ, thus allowing for lower PNEC uncertainty factors.
 The data for calculating the PEC and PNEC for this safety assessment are provided in the table below.
-For the PEC, the range from the most recent IFRA Volume of Use Survey is reviewed.
-The PEC is then calculated using the actual regional tonnage, not the extremes of the range.
-Following the RIFM Environmental Framework, pdimethoxybenzene was identified as a fragrance material with no potential to present a possible risk to the aquatic environment (i.e., its screening-level PEC/PNEC < 1).
+For the PEC, the range from the most recent IFRA Volume of Use Survey is bioaccumulation are reported below and summarized in the Environmental Safety Assessment section prior to Section 1.